-Model 1: Original model with original dataset:
+Model 1: Original model with original dataset

-Ipsos created a dataset and model to try to predict the outcome of elections prior to the beginning of the project.
+Ipsos created a dataset and model to predict the outcome of elections overtime and across countries prior to the beginning of the project.
 The Ipsos model is a logit regression and relied primarily on government approval rate and whether the election had an incumbent or successor running.
+The sample covered X countries from 19XX to 20XX for a total of 383 elections.
 This dataset includes state-level data and years not included in our final model.
-Equation 1 of Table 1 shows the result of the regression with government approval and incumbency status being statistically significant.The pseudo R-squared is 20% with 383 elections.
-The following table shows the prediction classification of the model.
-In average, 74.4% of the elections were correctly predicted.
+Equation 1 of Table 1 shows the result of the regression with government approval and incumbency status being statistically significant.
+The model yielded a puedo R-squared statistic of 20 percent.
+Table 2 shows the prediction classification of the model.
+On average, 74.4% of the elections were correctly predicted

 Table 2.
 Prediction classification of model 1.